Windsor Chairs: Glossary of terms

 Lath Back

 Chair made with thin, usually curved sawn strips of wood called laths, instead of backsticks.
-This provides some degree of lumbar support.
+This curve provides some degree of lumbar support.

 Splat